|8-13 May 2023

 III.
 CONDITIONS FOR PARTICIPATION

 1. Candidates must register and fill out, online at www.artistdb.eu, a 2023 International Klaipėda David Geringas Cello Competition application form in its entirety and submit it along with the non-refundable fee for entry.
-The link will be active from 15 of October 2022.
+The registration link will be active from 15 of October 2022 to 22 March 2023.

-2. Successful candidates will receive confirmation of admittance to competition by email before 31 March 2023.
+2. Successful candidates will receive confirmation of admittance to competition by email on 8 April 2023.
 Only timely and accurately filled applications will be accepted for selection upon receipt of the non-refundable entrance fee.

 3. Entrance fees: